michael-ra/unity-parable/README.md

 <br>
 We plan to publish both projects in the future.
 But we have to review all licenses of the major 3rd party images & fonts used (i.e. images for Parable code / BoulderMiner) so that we don't violate any and if we would, replace them with other assets.
 <br>
 aaand most important: Theres also a hidden Macarena Dance animation!
+Or is there?